How to Choose a Payroll Service for Your Business

 Start by figuring out:

-- The number of employees you have, where they are located, and how you pay them
+- The types of employees you have and how you pay them

 - Whether you have HR staff or an employee dedicated to running payroll, or will be running payroll yourself